 Dressings & Stitches

-Keep all your dressings intact until you see Michelle at your follow up appointment.
+Keep all your dressings intact until you see Nurse Nikki at your follow up appointment.
 These dressings are waterproof which means you can shower with them on.
 If water happens to get underneath the dressings to the suture line, you can change the dressings to a similar dressing until your follow up in the rooms.
 You will have dissolvable sutures from your surgery, they will dissolve over a period of weeks to a couple of months.

 Surgical Bra